 Work Order Management

-There's a misconception that innovation is synonymous to adding more tech to an already overloaded system.
+There's a misconception that innovation is synonymous with adding more tech to an already overloaded system.
 However, the real issue may be the presence of inherent flaws in the existing tools rather than a shortage of them.

 The idea is to maximize efficiency, and sometimes, it often begins with a simple, effective tool: work order templates.
 Instead of piling new tech onto outdated systems, getting back to basics can make all the difference.